 Counsellor BA (Hons), Dip.
 Clinical Supervision and Consultancy, Prim.
-Cert CBT, National Advocacy Qualification, Independent Mental Health Advocate, Independent Capacity Advocate, MBACP.
+Cert CBT, National Advocacy Qualification, Independent Mental Health Advocate (IMHA), Relevant Person’s Representative (RPR, MBACP.

 After leaving her role running a national charity for who people who experience Obsessive Compulsive Disorder (OCD) Megan Karnes, Director of HoardingUK, launched a one page website.